corrad1nho/qomui/README.md

 - security-conscious separation of the gui and a D-Bus service that handles commands that require root privileges
 - protection against DNS leaks/ipv6 leaks
 - iptables-based, configurable firewall that blocks all outgoing network traffic in case the VPN connection breaks down
-- allow applications to bypass the OpenVPN tunnel - to watch Netflix for example
+- allow applications to bypass the VPN tunnel - to watch Netflix for example
+- experimental support for Wireguard
+- command-line interface

 ### Dependencies/Requirements
 - Qomui should work on any GNU/Linux distribution